Reviews You Can Rely On

 Ease of Use

-This printer also arrives completely ready to go if you opt for the assembled version, requiring you to simply plug it in and snap on the spool holder and you are all set.
+The Prusa i3 MK3S+ again did exceptionally well in our ease-of-use metric.
+This printer arrives completely ready to go if you opt for the assembled version, requiring you to simply plug it in and snap on the spool holder and you are all set.
 It even guides you through the setup process for your first print, walking you through the removal of the shipping holders and the test print from the factory.

-The display on this printer shows the time elapsed and files can be sent via USB cable directly connected to a computer or by an SD card for standalone printing.
+We also love the fact that the printer automatically probes the bed and compensates for any unevenness before every print, meaning that you don't have to work through the rather tedious bed leveling process common on most other printers.
+The display on this printer shows the time elapsed, and files can be sent via a USB cable directly connected to a computer or by an SD card for standalone printing.

 prusa i3 mk3s+ - this is one of the more versatile and capable printers of the group.